Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Results

-Finally, we compare the obtained link prediction scores with those reported in~\cite{abu2018} (Table~\ref{tab:comparison-with-watch}).
-In~\cite{abu2018} the authors used a neural graph embedding model that was implicitly factorizing the expected values of the matrix of co-occurrence counts $\mathbb{E}[C]$, where each entry $C_{wc}$ represents the expected amount of times $\mathbb{E}[\wordspair]$ that nodes $w, c$ will co-occur in all random walks.
-This work detains the state-of-the-art link prediction scores on the same datasets used in this work, outperforming other neural graph embedding algorithms.
-Our approach based on explicit matrix factorization via SVD obtains comparable scores.
+We compared our approach with graph embedding models based on neural networks, using published results in Abu-El-Haija et al.~\citep{abu2018} (Table~\ref{tab:comparison-with-watch}).
+In their work,~the authors used a neural graph embedding model WatchYourStep that was implicitly factorizing the expected values of the matrix of co-occurrence counts \(\mathbb{E}[C]\), where each entry \(\mathbb{E}[C]_{wc}\) represents the expected amount of times that nodes \(w, c\) will co-occur in all random walks \citep{abu2018}.
+In addition, it was reported that WatchYourStep largely outperformed other graph embedding models, including DNGR \citep{cao2016}, node2vec \citep{grover2016}, and Assym Proj \citep{abu2017}.
+We have used exactly the same training and test splits as in \citep{abu2018} and found that our approach also outperformed DNGR, node2vec and Assym Proj.
+Compared to WatchYourStep head-to-head, our proposed method, \(J\), obtained comparable scores (within \textasciitilde3\% ROC AUC scores), and on the graph wiki-vote even outperformed it by \textgreater3\%.

+\begin{widetable}[ Comparison of test ROC AUC scores of the proposed approach and the scores obtained with state-of-the-art neural graph embedding algorithms as reported in \cite{abu2018}; $^\dagger$ best scores per model.
+Train and test splits are exactly those from \cite{abu2018}.
+Overall best ROC AUC scores in \textbf{bold}, second best in \textit{italic}.]